smartdevicelink/sdl_requirements/detailed_docs/BasicCommunication/RegisterAppInterface/app_icon_resumption_UC.md

 **Alternative flow 1:**
-b.1.
-Mobile application had NOT previously set an app icon successfully and / or the file does not exist on the head unit
+b.1 Mobile application had NOT previously set an app `icon` successfully and/or the file does not exist on the head unit
+b.2 Mobile application re-registeres

 _Steps:_
 1. Mobile application sends registration request